helaar/bikeweather/README.md

      - Click "New repository secret"
      - Add `VITE_STRAVA_CLIENT_ID` with your Strava Client ID as the value
      - Add `VITE_STRAVA_CLIENT_SECRET` with your Strava Client Secret as the value

+   - **Step-by-Step Instructions**:
+     1. Go to [Strava API Settings](https://www.strava.com/settings/api) and create an API application
+     2. Copy your Client ID and Client Secret
+     3. Go to your GitHub repository
+     4. Click on "Settings" tab (near the top of the page)
+     5. In the left sidebar, click on "Secrets and variables" and then "Actions"
+     6. Click the "New repository secret" button
+     7. For the first secret:
+        - Name: `VITE_STRAVA_CLIENT_ID` (must be exactly this, case-sensitive)
+        - Value: Your Strava Client ID (numbers only, no spaces)
+        - Click "Add secret"
+     8. Click "New repository secret" again
+     9. For the second secret:
+        - Name: `VITE_STRAVA_CLIENT_SECRET` (must be exactly this, case-sensitive)
+        - Value: Your Strava Client Secret (alphanumeric string, no spaces)
+        - Click "Add secret"
+     10. Go to the "Actions" tab in your repository
+     11. Find the "Deploy to GitHub Pages" workflow
+     12. Click "Run workflow" to trigger a new deployment with the secrets

    - The GitHub Actions workflow is already configured to use these secrets:
      ```yaml
      # In .github/workflows/deploy.yml